USCGC Healy: Design

 Healy is an optimally manned vessel, meaning she has the minimum number of personnel staffed in order to safely navigate.
 Due to the vast array of missions conducted by Healy, it is vital that crew members are fully qualified on a number of duties.
 Healy operates two A-Frames, one on the aft working deck and one on the starboard side.
 There are two articulated cranes on the aft working deck, with the starboard side rated to 15 ST and the port side rated to 5 ST. The aft working deck provides ample space to conduct science and research operations.
 Healy has a forecastle crane with a load capacity of 3 ST, and two 04 level cranes with load capacities of 15 tons each.
 Healy has a Dynamic Positioning System (DPS) that uses her 2200-horsepower Omnithruster Bow Thruster system, which aids in navigation and station keeping during science operations.
-Her flight deck is capable of landing both of the Coast Guard's helicopter airframes, and attached is a hangar that can house 2 Eurocopter HH-65 Dolphin helicopters.
+Her flight deck is capable of landing both of the Coast Guard's helicopter airframes, and her hangar can house 2 Eurocopter HH-65 Dolphin helicopters.
 Healy can accommodate 8 ISO vans on the ship, which are used as science labs and workstations.
 Healy has three small boats on board.
 One is the 38 ft Arctic Survey Boat (ASB), which is on the starboard side.
-Healy has two 26 ft Cutter Boat Large (CBL) Rigid Hull Inflatable Boats (RHIB), one on each side.
+Healy has two 26 ft Cutter Boat Large (CBL) rigid-hull inflatable boat (RHIB), one on each side.